ilyakaznacheev/public/en/how-i-write-my-unit-tests-in-go-quickly.md

 To achieve readability in test output and make it easy to navigate you can use [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) approach to testing.
 I use it for many reasons:

 1. it helps to structure the test as a sequence of steps or a story;
-2. it's nice to read in test output, because it is a complete story of your test fail;
+2. it's nice to read in test output because it is a complete story of your test fail;
 3. you can build your test cases as a tree from a root common input to different results;
 4. it's possible to go outside of unit tests and write a multi-step (or not) test for a real business story.
 So instead of testing abstract parts of your app, you can go ahead and cover a real business-process as works in real life!
-It's also a good way to focus on really necessary tests first, because you can open a spec and write a test for it!
+It's also a good way to focus on really necessary tests first because you can open a spec and write a test for it!

 So let's take a closer look.
 For this kind of testing I use [ginkgo](https://github.com/onsi/ginkgo) library.
 It is paired with a [gomega](https://github.com/onsi/gomega) test matcher library, with a lot of test helpers and wrappers (more shortcuts!).